2018: Big History and Truth: Knowledge as Mapping

 Abstract: Our public discourse, such as it is, and our democratic ethos, rests on the assumption of a common memory, a common context, shared understanding and experience.
 Sometimes confidence in this can be shaken.
 Australian history has become a battleground in which political partisans claim ownership of our past.
 Most history debates have been crude and superficial, compounded by a shallow grasp of historical detail.
 Geoffrey Bolton observed that, to a seventeen year old, Paul Keating was medieval history, Bob Hawke was ancient history and Bob Menzies was pre-history.
 Of Australia's 26 Prime Ministers, only a handful are remembered.

-2007: Fractional dentities: the political arithmetic of Aboriginal Victorians
+2007: Fractional identities: the political arithmetic of Aboriginal Victorians

 Professor JANET McCALMAN & LEN SMITH